chemoelectric/epr-simulation/README.md

-The intensity of the light in a polarizer’s channel, by the [Law of Malus](https://en.wikipedia.org/w/index.php?title=Polarizer&oldid=1173590658#Malus's_law_and_other_properties), is inferred to be the probability of a photon being retransmitted into that channel.
+The intensity of the light in a polarizer’s channel, by the [Law of Malus](https://en.wikipedia.org/w/index.php?title=Polarizer&oldid=1173590658#Malus's_law_and_other_properties), is inferred to determine the probability of a photon being retransmitted into that channel.
 Mathematical consistency requires this inference.
 The same probability may be deduced from quantum mechanics.

-Let the angle setting of the polarizer by φ.
+Let the angle setting of the polarizer be φ.
 Then the probability of a photon being retransmitted into the (+) channel is cos²(φ) for an H photon or sin²(φ) for a V photon, and into the (−) channel is sin²(φ) for an H photon or cos²(φ) for a V photon.